Testimonial ++ Volunteer ++ Dominican Republic

-After graduating Henrik wanted to leave Germany and see the world – and improve his Spanish!
+After graduating, Henrik wanted to leave Germany and see the world – and improve his Spanish!
 The only thing he knew is that he would like to study to become a teacher.
-So volunteer travel to the Dominican Republic was not a bad choice at all!
-He could see how it is to be a teacher while practicing his Spanish!
+So volunteer travel to the Dominican Republic was the best offer!
+He could see how it is to be a teacher while practicing his Spanish?
+Perfect!

-I am 20 years old and come from Hattstedt, Schleswig- Holstein in Germany.
+I am 20-years-old, coming from Hattstedt, Schleswig- Holstein, Germany.
 After finishing school with my a-level, I wanted to see more of the world and also wanted to improve my Spanish.
-Moreover I was not sure about my future plans yet, but I was interested in becoming a teacher.
-For some months I was working as a mini-jobber in Germany and therefore I gained enough money to start with that project.
+Moreover, I was not sure about my future plans yet, but I was so passionate about becoming a teacher.
+For a few months I was working as a mini-jobber in Germany and therefore I gained enough money to start with that project.
 Because of the great and very fast placement of Studentsgoabroad to the local agency, I came into contact with Manfred, who gave me lots of information about the project and other important things, which I would need for my trip to the Dominican Republic.

-For my duration of 9 weeks I have choosen a school program for children with special needs and taught English for locals of all ages in English.
+For my duration of 9 weeks, I have chosen a school program for children with special needs and taught English for locals of all ages in English.
 In the beginning, the project was really hard for me, because the conversation in Spanish was difficult, I had to adjust to the new environment and also the culture was very different to mine.
-But during the next weeks I liked teaching more and more.
+But during the next weeks, I liked teaching more and more.
 I have not just gained experience of life in school, but also in living and activities with other volunteers.
-Because I had to organize myself and also that project, I’ve learned a lot about self-reliant work and the contact to other people.
+Because I had to organize myself and also that project, I’ve learned a lot about self-reliant work and the contact with other people.

 Besides working in the project, I liked playing basketball on the streets or going to the gym.
 I also worked, together with other volunteers, on a project which dealt with conservation, organization and implementation of garbage cans, which are necessary for Samaná.
 This project of waste recovery is a long process and can hopefully be continued by further volunteers.

 All in all I really liked my time in Samaná.
-It offered a new perspective on my future live.
-After my stay in the Dominican Republic I used the free time to travel through Central and South America.
+It offered a new perspective on my future life.
+After my stay in the Dominican Republic, I used the free time to travel through Central and South America.